dhagmann/deliberation-assets/projects/volvovsky_reputation/README.md

 Using simple images, the primary issue is whether the agent is competent, engaged Using complex images, the issue is whether the agent is a good match/fit for someone like me.

-Reputational signal always comes from the buyer
-Object of the reputation is the Agent
+Reputational signal always comes from the collector Object of the reputation is the Agent
-Manipulation is how far away in your network is the buyer, plus content of signal.
+Manipulation is how far away in your network is the collector, plus content of signal.
 Reputational signal is used to decide whether to hire an agent (from another team).

 Question:
 Does the observer plausibly believe that an agent can get the right art piece even if they were on a different team, which may have used different names for the images?
 If not, then if there is a negative signal, they may interpret it to be due to the fact that NO agent could have gotten it right under those conditions, and so instead of being a reputational signal, it just tells you about the game.
 A positive signal will maybe surprise them, because

-If you see a game where you and I agree that an image is karate, and then i see you play as the buyer, and you say "buy karate" and the other person buys the right or wrong image, there is a lot of information in whether I want to hire the agent.
+If you see a game where you and I agree that an image is karate, and then i see you play as the collector, and you say "buy karate" and the other person buys the right or wrong image, there is a lot of information in whether I want to hire the agent.

 However, if the agent is from another team, so that they are not expected to know the name, then i don't know if the agent was lazy, or if they just didn't have the information that they needed.

 # Notes

-When we show them a buyer/agent combination in the observer round, we need to make sure that if the buyer is from their team, we don't show them their own avatar. so, we need 4 combinations:
+When we show them a collector/agent combination in the observer round, we need to make sure that if the collector is from their team, we don't show them their own avatar. so, we need 4 combinations:

 - Bird, Other1
 - Bear, Other1